Buhari Inaugurates 12 Projects in Katsina

 Francis Sardauna in Katsina

-President Muhammadu Buhari has inaugurated 10 selected projects executed by the Katsina State Government under the leadership of Governor Aminu Bello Masari during his two-day official visit to the state.
+President Muhammadu Buhari has inaugurated 12 projects spread across the three senatorial districts during his two-day official visit to his home state, Katsina.

-Buhari, who began his official duty in the state Thursday, inaugurated the Kofar Kaura Underpass, Katsina Water Supply Booster Station, Revenue House, Kofar Kwaya Underpass, remodelled Katsina General Hospital, and inspected the flyover at the Government Reserved Area which is at 90 per cent completion by Governor Masari.
+Buhari, who began his official duty in the state last Thursday, inaugurated the Kofar Kaura Underpass, Katsina Water Supply Booster Station, Revenue House, Kofar Kwaya Underpass and remodelled Katsina General Hospital.

-On the second day (Friday), Buhari traversed some local government and communities of the state where he inaugurated General Hospital, Musawa; Government Day Secondary School, Musawa; Gora-Makauraci-Malamawa road, rehabilitated and asphalted Sandamu-Baure-Babban-Mutum road, as well as the Gurjiya-Sandamu-Karkarku road executed by the state government.
+He inspected the ongoing work on the state’s first flyover at the Government Reserved Area, which is 90 per cent completed.

-The other projects — Meteorological Institute of Science and Technology and Darma Rice Mill —bring the total number of projects inaugurated by President Buhari during his two-day official visit, which ends Friday (today), to 12 across the three senatorial zones of the state.
+On the second day (Friday), Buhari traversed some local governments and communities of the state where he inaugurated General Hospital, Musawa, Government Day Secondary School, Musawa, Gora-Makauraci-Malamawa Road, rehabilitated and asphalted Sandamu-Baure-Babban-Mutum Road as well as the Gurjiya-Sandamu-Karkarku Road executed by the state government.

 However, in all places where Buhari inaugurated the projects, he did not make a speech as he only read the plaques that carried the inscription of the date on which the projects were inaugurated.